Hank Wesselman

 Henry Barnard Wesselman (1941-2021) was an American anthropologist known primarily for his Spiritwalker trilogy of spiritual memoirs.
 In them, he claims to have been in contact with "Nainoa", an ethnic Hawaiian kahuna (shaman) living some 5,000 years in our future.
 The books envision the imminent collapse of Western civilization as a result of global warming.
 On a more positive note, Wesselman perceives an ongoing "wide-spread spiritual reawakening" which he dubs the "Modern Mystical Movement."

 Together with his wife Jill Kuykendall, Wesselman led shamanic training workshops for the Omega Institute and other, similar institutions.
 They divided their time between northern California, Oregon, and Captain Cook, Hawaii.
 Hank died peacefully near his home in Hawaii on February 15, 2021 after a short illness.
 His beloved Jill was at his side.
 He was 79 years old.

 Professional background

 Wesselman is a native New Yorker who received his undergraduate degree in zoology from the University of Colorado at Boulder, and his doctorate in anthropology from the University of California at Berkeley.
 During the 1960s he served as a Peace Corps volunteer in Nigeria, among the Yoruba.
 He has participated in paleoanthropology research in east Africa's Great Rift Valley.
 His research speciality is involved with the reconstruction of the paleo-environments of early man sites (See Science magazine, Oct 2, 2009) and the cover story of National Geographic, July 2010.

-He was an instructor at American River College and Sierra College, both in California, and has also taught classes for the University of California at San Diego; the University of Hawai‘i at Hilo; the Kiriji Memorial College in Igbajo, Nigeria; and Adeola Odutola College in Ijebu Ode, Nigeria.
+He was an instructor at American River College and Sierra College, both in California, and has also taught classes for the University of California at San Diego; the University of Hawaiʻi at Hilo; the Kiriji Memorial College in Igbajo, Nigeria; and Adeola Odutola College in Ijebu Ode, Nigeria.
 The Omega Institute Faculty.